KendallRey/mui-component-generator/README.md

 ```
 <hr/>

-- `--directive` Add directive at the top of the file, see example below: **Don't forget the quotation marks "'use client;'".**
+- `--directive` Adds directive at the top of the file, see example below: **Don't forget the quotation marks "'use client;'".**
 ```bash
 npx mui-component-generator --directive "'use client';"
 ```